-- Student Financial Service will bill you for your summer room; however payment can also be taken as check or money order.
-Cash can be accepted only at the Cashier window.
+- Student Financial Service will bill you for your summer room.
+Payment can also be taken as check, money order, or cash at the Cashier window.

 What kind of spaces do you have available?

 - Single and double rooms are available during the summer.
 We will house students in North and South.
-We charge by the week, session and whole summer and any combination thereof depending on how long you decide to stay with us.
+We charge by the week.
 Residential meal plans are not available during the summer, however we do encourage students to think about a voluntary meal plan (see details below).
 Microfridge charges are extra.